Archit-web-29/Local-AI-model/README.md

 6. Vortexa AI-- V1 --2048 Tokens RAG

 Vortexa AI excels in the flied of Technology.
 The model "Vortexa AI-- V4 Advanced --Mathemtical Reasoning" excels in Maths.

+You would need to still install the backend to Vortexa AI.
+This is the hugging face link: https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3
+Also install all the libraries required.